 - By jumping into cold water- conduction

-By having a helmet that has proper ventilation, the first three of the four can be achieved.
+If you have a helmet that has proper ventilation, the first three of the four can be achieved.
 What you need to look for in a helmet is one with a sweat management system or a washable liner, great breathability, lightweight and superior ventilation.
 Additionally, an adjustable visor will give you a little more protection from the sun while riding.

 Best Mountain Bike Helmets for Riding in Hot Weather